 Why is that important for business?

-Conflicts arise more often than not because something needs to be defined; something is lacking structure.
+There is conflict because something needs to be defined; there needs to be structure.
 There is a special chaotic hell when you don’t have enough structure – it is what gives freedom.

 ― Elizabeth Gilbert, Eat, Pray, Love

 The key here is finding the right amount of guardrails that allow you to go fast without careening off of the cliff.